CocoaPress/docs/docs/Printer/index.md

  - [ ] Using your hands, move the Bed Z leadscrew up until the proximity switch changes state on screen.
 The LED in the probe should also change state.
     - [ ] If the nozzle collides with the bed or the silicone baking sheet, you'll need to adjust the extruder as described [here.](../Advanced/Troubleshooting.md#adjusting-extruder-height)

+## Leveling & Meshing

+- [ ] Using the menu, choose the Mesh Leveling section and permit your printer time to probe all 25 points in the bed mesh.
+  - [ ] This may take some time, but is used to compensate for any small warping or distortion in the frame or printed parts.
+- [ ] Using a piece of paper, follow the steps on-screen to set your Z-Offset from the Z-Offset menu.

 ## Good to go!

 If you've made it this far, you should be ready to print your culinary creations!